Interseed Soft Launches with Social Innovation Collective!

 We were LIVE at Social Innovation Collective's Community Forum 2020

-Irsyad, our co-founder, shared his journey of navigating the impact space and also about his views on how to mobilise Southeast Asia in order to tackle sustainability challenges.
+Irsyad, our co-founder, shared his journey of navigating the impact space and also about his views on how to mobilise Southeast Asia in order to tackle sustainability challenges and helping to create the sustainable cities and communities of our dreams.

 The highlights of the talk include: